diannamega/Skills-based-career-navigator/Communication Plan.md

 # GitHub Use

 Team members will commit to the same branch and use pull request to update all information throughout the project.

+Just adding something to show that we changed something - ignore.